bmanders716/bmanders716.github.io/cookbook.md

 Railway Pudding.

-_Ingredients_--º†lb. of flour.
+_Ingredients_--Ï†¨b. of flour.
-               2†oz. of castor sugar.
+               2‡Ø∫. of castor sugar.
                2 eggs.
-               Ω pint of milk.
+               Ì†∞int of milk.
                2 teaspoonfuls of baking powder.

 _Method._--Mix the flour, sugar, and baking powder in a basin.